FAQ

 where the C factors have values in the [0, 1] range (1 is best) representing normalized estimates of:

-• C_lit: presence in literature (1 = frequently mentioned in literature)
+• C_lit: presence in literature (0=rarely mentioned in the literature, 1=frequently mentioned in the literature)

 UTI values for OCs in the literature